Frequently Asked Questions

 Check out our page on Washing Your Real Nappies

-What detergents can I use (or should I avoid)?
+What detergents can I use (or should I avoid) on my cloth nappies?

-Do I have to wash my nappies separately to my normal laundry?
+Do I have to wash my cloth nappies separately to my normal laundry?

 Do I have to clean and sanitise my machine after washing my nappies?

-No, the prefolds do not need to be soaked after use and before washing.
-If you wish to soak them, you can, but it is unnecessary.
-However, we do suggest cleaning off any poo before you put them in a dry pail.
+We do recommend cleaning off any poo before you put them in a dry pail.
 Please check out or Washing Page for all you need to know on dealing with your nappies.

 You may need to provide a waterproof bag for storing your wet nappies, which you then take home to wash.

-Can I use barrier creams with the nappies?
+Can I use barrier creams with my Real Nappies?

-My nappy inserts are stiff, how can I soften them?
+My Real Nappies prefolds are stiff, how can I soften them?